codsen/codsen/packages/ranges-is-index-within/readme.md

 ]
 ```

-This library would answer the question, is your index within any of the ranges.
+This library would answer the question, is your index `79` within any of the ranges.

-In the example above, yes, because it's within a range `[75, 80]`.
+In the example above, yes, because `79` is within a range `[75, 80]`.
 If you want range ends to be inclusive, set `options.inclusiveRangeEnds` to `true` because by default they are not inclusive (`75` would be not considered to be within range `[75, 80]`).

 ### API - Input